bkg2k/HeapX/README.md

 };
 ```
 The 3 fist fields are function pointers and can be set to null to disable the corresponding calls:
-* The first field is called once when the allocator is initializing its memory regions.
+* The first field is called once when the allocator is initializing its context.
 * The second field may be called when the allocator deinitialize it's last region if the configuration is relevant.
 * The third is the Error handler pointer.
 It is strongly recommended to provide a function, and even more, to catch all the calls with a breakpoint, logs or whatever.
 You should be suprised to catch errors where you think your code is clean!